-This part of the documentation explains how to install Wazuh on a single host by using a script that will automatically detect whether the operating system uses
+You can install Wazuh on a single host by using a script that automatically detects whether the operating system uses

-The script will perform a health-check verifying that the available system resources meet the minimal requirements.
-For more information, please visit the requirements section.
+The script performs a health check to verify that the available system resources meet the minimal requirements.
+For more information, check the requirements section.

-The script will install Java Development Kit and other packages including
+The script installs Java Development Kit and other packages, including

-libcap required by Open Distro for Elasticsearch.
-Besides, the Search Guard offline TLS tool will be used to generate the certificates for protecting data in the Elastic Stack.
+libcap, required by Open Distro for Elasticsearch.
+Besides, the Search Guard offline TLS tool is used to generate the certificates for protecting data in the Elastic Stack.

-Root user privileges are required to run all the commands described below.
+Root user privileges are required to run all the commands.
 The

-curl package will be used to download the script.
+curl package is used to download the script.

 # curl -so ~/all-in-one-installation.sh https://raw.githubusercontent.com/wazuh/wazuh-documentation/4.1/resources/open-distro/unattended-installation/all-in-one-installation.sh && bash ~/all-in-one-installation.sh

-The script will perform a health-check to ensure that the host has enough resources to guarantee the proper performance.
+The script performs a health check to ensure that the host has enough resources to guarantee proper performance.
 To skip this step, add the